IAL 10: Solar System Formation

 We say the energy is THERMALIZED.

-2. The Origin of Radioactive Nuclides:
+2. The Origin of Radioactive Isotopes:

 Supernovae (giant explosions of massive stars) produce radioactive isotopes during the explosion phase and then spew them out into interstellar space where they can be incorporated in star formation regions.